Improving Building Control: LABC Standards ISO ready to go

 What does this mean for our customers?

-We hope you'll agree that you already receive a great service, but the ISO will help us provide a consistent service to all of our customers throughout England and Wales, with the reassurance that no matter where you are you'll be satisfied.
+The ISO will help us provide a consistent service to all of our customers throughout England and Wales, with the reassurance that no matter where you are you'll be satisfied.

 Why did we start this journey?